Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Free tools give you enough keyword data to identify major gaps without requiring paid subscriptions.

-Another option is Google Search Console if you can access competitor data through partnerships or if you manage multiple sites.
-You can see which queries drive traffic to any site you control.
-For competitors you cannot access directly, use the manual SERP scraping method.
+For competitors you cannot access directly, use manual SERP scraping.
 Search your target keywords in Google and note which pages from competitor sites rank.
 Visit those pages and examine their title tags, H1 headings, and first 200 words.
 This reveals the primary keywords they optimize for on high-ranking pages.

 Fill this template as you analyze each competitor.
 Focus on keywords where competitors rank in positions 1 through 10.
 These keywords already prove they can drive traffic in your niche.

 Search your top 20 commercial keywords manually in Google and record which competitors show ads.
 Visit their ad landing pages and note the primary keyword in the page headline, URL slug, and main call to action.
 Advertisers optimize landing pages around their highest-converting keywords.
-If they invest money to drive traffic to a specific page, that keyword likely performs well.
+Studying the best PPC competitor keywords this way costs nothing and reveals which terms drive real revenue.

 Combine all extracted keywords into one master spreadsheet.
 Create columns for keyword term, search volume, SEO competitor, PPC competitor, your current rank, and notes.
 This structure lets you sort and filter by multiple criteria.
 You can quickly identify keywords where competitors rank but you do not.

 Your organized data now includes both organic and paid keywords from multiple competitors.
-You have search volume estimates and competitive intelligence.
-This complete keyword list sets up the next step where you will decide which keywords deserve your focus and budget in your own competitor keyword analysis strategy.
+This complete keyword list sets up the next step where you will decide which keywords deserve your focus and budget.

 You now have a complete list of competitor keywords from both organic search and paid campaigns.
-The next challenge is deciding which keywords deserve your immediate attention and which ones can wait.
+The next challenge is deciding which keywords deserve your immediate attention.
 Not every keyword gap offers equal value.
-Some keywords drive high-converting traffic while others waste your time and budget.
-This step shows you how to score each keyword opportunity and build a priority action list that focuses your resources on gaps that will actually move your rankings and revenue.
+This step shows you how to score each keyword opportunity and build a priority action list that focuses your resources on gaps that will actually move your competitor keyword rankings and revenue.

 Add all three scores together for a total impact score out of 30.
 Any keyword scoring 20 or higher becomes a priority target.
-This scoring method helps you focus on keywords that combine decent traffic volume with real conversion value and achievable competition levels.
-You avoid wasting effort on impossible-to-rank terms or keywords that bring visitors but no business results.
+Here is a competitor keyword analysis sample using the scoring template:

 Focus your competitor keyword analysis on gaps that score above 20 because these keywords balance opportunity with realistic ranking potential.